-And realize that your desire to have a procedure done or whatever can sometimes sort of outweigh your logic as to whether you should do that.
+And realize that your desire to have a procedure done or whatever can sometimes sort of outweighing your logic as to whether you should do that.
 So if you are in that position and you feel like you really do need one of these procedures assuming your credit is good enough.

 Say you've got a card that has 0% interest for 15 months, you put your medical procedure or whatever it is on to that card, assume you try to pay it off within that 15 months, but say you don't even pay it off fifteen months, and say you still have like ten or twenty percent that you didn't pay off, you're only going to end up getting charged interest in that case on whatever is left of that balance, so that makes a lot more sense to me than using Care Credit.

-Now Care Credit probably is going to allow people with lower credit scores to be accepted, where some of the other general market cards may be a little more difficult, but if you have the option that is something that I would suggest you do instead of Care Credit, a couple cards that we talked about, the chase slate or Bank of America BankAmericard, both have 0% interest for fifteen months, but there are other cards on the market as well.
+Now Care Credit probably is going to allow people with lower credit scores to be accepted, where some of the other general market cards maybe a little more difficult, but if you have the option that is something that I would suggest you do instead of Care Credit, a couple of cards that we talked about, the chase slate or Bank of America BankAmericard, both have 0% interest for fifteen months, but there are other cards on the market as well.

-So you might want to consider doing one of those if you have a procedure that you really need to get done, really want to have done instead of going after Care Credit, so that's it.
+You might want to consider doing one of those if you have a procedure that you really need to get done, really want to have done instead of going after Care Credit, so that's it.

 Overall I don't necessarily have an issue with what Care Credit is doing, there is the reason that you would want to have these procedures done, and that you would want to string out your payments, but you have to be so careful with it, and if you have a different option to string things out at a 0% rate I would take that instead of Care Credit.